OGGM/oggm/docs/shop.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The size of the local glacier map is given in number of grid points *outside*
 the glacier boundaries.
-The larger the map, the largest the glacier can
+The larger the domain, the larger the glacier can
 become.
 Here is an example with Hintereisferner in the Alps:

 .. ipython:: python